1sLand99/LibcoreSyscall/README.md

   I doubt whether there is any real-world mip/mips64 device running Android 5.0+.
   If you do really need to use this library on mips/mips64 devices, you can try to add the mips/mips64 architecture support by yourself.

+- If you have any other questions, please feel free to open an issue.

 ## Build

 To build the library: